-CAMx simulates the evolution of each pollutant (I) by marching the Eulerian continuity equation forward in time (I) on a system of nested three-dimensional grids with spatial coordinates (I).
-The continuity equation describes how each cell volume-average pollutant mass concentration (I) changes as a result of all physical and chemical processes operating on that volume (emission, dispersion, chemical reaction, and removal).
+CAMx simulates the evolution of each pollutant (I) by marching the Eulerian continuity equation forward in time (t) on a system of nested three-dimensional grids with spatial coordinates (x, y, z).
+The continuity equation describes how each cell volume-average pollutant mass concentration (c{i}) changes as a result of all physical and chemical processes operating on that volume (emission, dispersion, chemical reaction, and removal).
 This equation is generally expressed as: